By: Author John Cunningham. Published: 2019/02/08 at 3:56 pm

 - Deck levelled

 Mower Engines Types

-Single cylinder, air cooled engines are the most popular.
-They’re cheap, simple and durable.
-Briggs and Stratton, Kohler and Kawasaki are the three main players, Briggs is the most common, but all engines are good quality.
-Diesel engines are available but are only fitted to the commercial grade mowers.
+Single-cylinder, air-cooled engines are the most popular.
+They’re cheap, simple, and durable.
+Briggs and Stratton, Kohler, and Kawasaki are the three main players.
+Briggs is the most common, but all engines are of good quality.
+Diesel engines are available but are only fitted to the commercial-grade mowers.

-Twin Cylinder air cooled engines are better suited to large hilly more challenging terrain, twin cylinders equals more power, smoother running, longer life, and higher running cost.
-You may have a Toro, John Deere, Cub Cadet or whatever, and it will likely be fitted with Briggs, Kohler or Kawasaki power plant.
+Twin Cylinder air-cooled engines are better suited to the large, hilly, more challenging terrain; twin cylinders equal more power, smoother running, longer life, and higher running cost.
+You may have a Toro, John Deere, Cub Cadet, or whatever, and it will likely be fitted with Briggs, Kohler, or Kawasaki power plant.